itisrazza/SuperSize/README.md

 This is a fairly standard .NET application, clone it and open [the solution](SuperSize.sln) with Visual Studio or Rider, restore NuGet packages and click **Run**.
 You will need the [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or newer.

 Developer documentation is kept [in the wiki](https://github.com/itisrazza/SuperSize/wiki/For-Developers).
+The project roadmap is available [here](https://github.com/users/itisrazza/projects/7).